juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 Read [Usage](../introduction.md#usage) to learn about dynamic provisioning.
 Dynamic provisioning automatically creates PV for you, each corresponds to a sub-directory inside the JuiceFS volume, and the parameters needed by PV resides in StorageClass, thus you'll have to [create a StorageClass](#create-storage-class) in advance.

-Create PVC and example pod:
+Create PVC and example Pod:

 ```yaml {14}
 kubectl apply -f - <<EOF